brianjamesquinn1/dotfiles/README.md

      - Set `Hotkey` to opt-space

 ### Overview of appinstall.sh ###
-Install flux, spectacle, and iterm2
+Install flux, rectangle, and iterm2

-### Overview of config.sh ###
+### Overview of packageinstall.sh ###
-Copies repo `.gitconfig`, `.vimrc`, `.zshrc`, and `.tmux.conf` to the home directory.
-Sources `.zshrc` from the home directory.
+Installs general command line tools and configures them

 ### Overview of environment.sh ###
-The script creates a `Projects` folder in the home directory which will be the main workspace for creating new projects. `.zshrc` has an alias `workspace` (or simply `ws`) to directly change to this directory.
-A go subdirectory is created inside the `Projects` directory.
-Inside the `.zshrc` the `GOPATH` is configured to this directory (`~/Projects/go`).
-Apps are installed via the appinstall script.
-Packages are installed via the packageinstall script.
-Git, Vim, Zsh, etc are configured via the config.sh script.
-SSH/GPG keys are created via the generatekeys script.
-These keys will be output by the script.
-Make sure to add these to git.
-Finally, the default shell is replaced with zsh.
+Creates a default workspace and runs the appinstall, packageinstall, and vim shell scripts

 ### Overview of generatekeys.sh ###
 Generates SSH and GPG keys which will be output for addition to github.

-### Overview of packageinstall.sh ###
-Installs homebrew package manager, xcode developer tools, vim, ctags, fzf, rg, zshell, tmux, python, and go.

-### Overview of .vimrc ###
-The .vimrc sets backspace to be allowed at the beginning of a line, end of line, and at indents.
-Autoindent is set, expanding tabs into spaces is set, shift width and tabstop are both set to 2.
-Background is set to dark.
-Line numbers are turned on.
-Diff colors are set for using difftool and mergetool.
-Filetype settings are configured for plugins.
-Runtime paths are added for plugins.
-Vundle plugins are added.

-### Overview of .zshrc ###
-Aliases: `ctags` is aliased to use homebrew version. `please` reruns the previous command as sudo.
-`pro` is set to globally set the github username and user-email. `workspace` and `ws` are both set to change the directory to the `Projects` folder. `GOPATH` is set, and Z-shell/Oh-My-Zsh settings are set.

-### Overview of .tmux.conf ###
-Sets mouse scroll by default.